RobDoan/ai-cli-toolkit/README.md

 ## Features

-- **MCP Server Setup**: Interactively configure MCP servers for Claude Code, Claude Desktop, and VS Code.
+- **MCP Server Setup**: Interactively configure MCP servers for Claude Code, Claude Desktop, VS Code, and Gemini CLI.
+- **Dynamic Server Configuration**: Add and configure MCP servers dynamically with client-specific optimizations.
 - **Universal Command Format**: Write commands once in YAML, convert them for all supported platforms.
 - **Platform-Specific Optimization**: Each platform receives an optimized format and structure.
 - **Bundled Commands**: Comes with a set of pre-built commands for immediate use.